every-io/engineer-interview/README.md

 1. npm install
 2. npm run start
 3. open your browser to http://localhost:3000
-4. You should be ready to develop
+4. Delete the `h2` from the component in `src/ChallengeComponent.tsx`
+5. Add your code to that component.

 -----------------------